dkmcgrath/courses/forensics/hw4.md

 ### Questions:

 * List the MAC addresses that belong to John’s devices.
-Also find the manufacturer’s of the devices.
+Also find the manufacturers of the devices.
 There are online MAC address lookup tools you can use.
 * What is the MAC address for the missing Mac Book Pro (MBP) and Android Phone?
 * What are the IP addresses of John’s devices?
 * List the Access Points with which the MBP connected at different times.